onxgg/rockstar/onx-mdw/README.md

 ![admin settings](https://static.onx.gg/docs/mdw/admin.png)

-There are options for enabling the job and license features in the MDW.
-These are currently no options to integrate these with frameworks so they are disabled by default.
+There is an option for enabling the job feature in the MDW.
+These is currently no option to integrate this with frameworks so it is disabled by default.

 ![admin settings](https://static.onx.gg/docs/mdw/admin_basic.png)